12 Stocks To Watch For October 29, 2019

 - Before the markets open, Mastercard Incorporated (NYSE: MA) is projected to report quarterly earnings at $2.01 per share on revenue of $4.42 billion.
 Mastercard shares fell 0.1% to $275.77 in after-hours trading.

-- Alphabet Inc (NASDAQ: GOOG) reported weaker-than-expected earnings for its third quarter, while sales missed estimates.
+- Alphabet Inc (NASDAQ: GOOG) reported weaker-than-expected earnings for its third quarter, while sales exceeded estimates.
 Alphabet shares fell 1.4% to $1,272.00 in the after-hours trading session.

 - Analysts are expecting Pfizer Inc. (NYSE: PFE) to have earned $0.62 per share on revenue of $12.26 billion in the latest quarter.
 Pfizer will release earnings before the markets open.
 Pfizer shares gained 0.6% to $37.50 in after-hours trading.